Learning Hub

 Geography

-In these lessons, we look at what keeps humans healthy and growing and changing.
+In these lessons, we looked at what keeps humans healthy and growing and changing.
+We also

 Our indoor PE topic is gymnastics.
 We will look at balances, jumps, rolls and travelling then create simple routines using our movements.
-Our outdoor topic is multiskills we focus on running, jumping and agility during these lessons.
+Our outdoor topic is multi-skills where we focus on running, jumping and agility.